git-push deploy

 Git Push Deploy

 Git-push deployments: add a remote, push your compose file, containers are live.
 Roll back by pushing an older commit.
-No buildpacks, no platform lock-in.
+No platform lock-in.

 SSH-First Management

 Every operation is an SSH command.
 Status checks, env vars, custom domains, container exec, logs, and attach.
-No APIs, no web dashboards, no tokens.
-SSH keys are your auth.
+SSH keys are your auth and we support SSH certificates for RBAC control.

 Zero-Downtime Deploys

 New containers start before old ones stop.
-Your app stays live during every deploy, no maintenance windows, no broken requests.
+Your app stays live during every deploy.

 Auto HTTPS